autocrypt/autocrypt/doc/ecosystem-dangers.rst

 Failures of Search
 ------------------

-If Autocrypt clients are incapable of searching encrypted mail, users of Autocrypt-capable clients may find e-mail less useful for normal communication.
+If Autocrypt MUAs are incapable of searching encrypted mail, users of Autocrypt-capable MUAs may find e-mail less useful for normal communication.

 Message Deliverability